Shlomo Gronich: Jewish-Palestinian collaboration

 Gronich composed and arranged a unique Israeli-Palestinian peace and coexistence song, called in Hebrew Hevenu Shalom Aleinu (We brought peace upon us) and in Arabic Ma'na Ajmal Min Salam (There is nothing more beautiful than peace).
 He gathered together a group of Jewish-Israeli and Palestinian singers and musicians to perform a beautiful, Middle-Eastern-style song, with a melody that combines Israeli rock, Arab pop, and Mizrahi musical elements (see #External links).
 The song was commissioned by the organization Peace Child Israel and adopted as its anthem.
 The lyrics alternate between Hebrew and Arabic, culminating in the refrain which is sung simultaneously both in Hebrew and Arabic.
 In the arrangement of the song, Gronich included the oud and the shofar.
 In July 2011, the song won Third Prize in the global Call for Music Videos of Palestinian-Jewish Duos or Groups presented by the Jewish-Palestinian Living Room Dialogue.

+Controversies

+Sexual harassment allegations

+In 2017, shortly before Gronich was to receive the Prize for Jewish Culture for lifetime achievement from Israel's Ministry of Education, a 25-year-old woman publicly accused him of sexually harassing her and claimed he had done so to other women in a Facebook post, urging minister Naftali Bennett not to award him the prize.
+The statute of limitations was already in effect by then.
+His friend, poet Meir Wieseltier, dismissed them as payback for Gronich insulting her singing aspirations and abilities.
+Following the accusation, another woman came forward and accused Gronich of attempted rape.
+The prize was ultimately awarded to Gronich, but he was absent from the ceremony, and his wife accepted it on his behalf.

+Racist remark

+On April 19, 2022, while appearing at a music festival in Ein Gev, Gronich praised the audience for being cooperative “Ashkenazim” rather than chakhchakhim, a term similar to arsim but with stronger ethnic implications.
+He was chided for it at that very event, and later came onstage to apologize for what he claimed was a joke.
+Still, the remark received many disdainful reactions, from politicians and fellow performers, and his family explained it was the result of early stages of dementia.